moto-penangf/documentation/docs/dev/oem-key-algorithm.md

 ## Known information about the key
 1. Key length 32 symbols
-2. The key can only consist of numbers and Cyrillic letters
+2. The key can only consist of numbers and letters from A to F letters
 3. Very similar to an MD5 hash
 4. In theory, the **serial number / IMEI / output of the ```fastboot oem get_socid```** command can be used for generation key